-In Section 2, we briefly review related literature.
-In Section 3, we introduce the model.
-In Section 4, we analyze the noiseless case in which both senders receive exactly the same information.
-In Section 5, we analyze the noisy case.
+In Section 2, we introduce the model.
+In Section 3, we analyze the noiseless case in which both senders receive exactly the same information.
+In Section 4, we analyze the noisy case.

+Section 5 discusses the relationship between this paper and the literature.
 Section 6 contains concluding remarks and an avenue for future research.